 2 medium size eggs, beaten

-1 cup heavy cream, sour cream, or Greek yoghurt (or use milk alternatives)
+1 cup heavy cream, sour cream, or Greek yoghurt (or use an alternative like unsweetened cashew, soy, oat or almond milk or cream)

 2 T olive oil, as needed to oil skillet